Nivalyx/osu-wiki/wiki/Tournaments/oSEAT/4/en.md

 1. Map scoring is based on **Score V2.**
 2. The mapsets for each round will be announced by the Tournament Management in advance before the actual matches take place.
 3. Match schedules will be predetermined by the Tournament Management.
-Had there been any teams who were unable to attend the current schedule for any reason, affected players may apply and settle for a reschedule at the #reschedule channel in the tournament's Discord server.
+Had there been any player(s) who were unable to attend the current schedule for any reason, all other affected players may apply and settle for a reschedule at the #reschedule channel in the tournament's Discord server.
 4. A referee will create a multiplayer room 10 minutes in advance and will start to send out invites.
 5. If a player does not show up within **10 minutes** of the start time, their opponent wins by default.
 6. If no staff or referee is available, the match will be postponed.